trofi/trofi.github.io.gen/posts/297-32-bit-file-API-strikes-back.md

 ## Parting words

-32-bit file APIs are not just about handling of files larger that 4GB in size.
+32-bit file APIs are not just about handling of files larger than 4GB in size.
 Nowadays' filesystems can easily have other fields that don't fit into 32-bit counters.
-One of them is inode number.
+One of them is `inode` number.
 Next in the queue will probably be 64-bit `time_t`.

 The 64-bit interfaces are opt-in for many 32-bit targets and will remain